rastabda22/rastabda22/README.md

 - [x] Photos shown in the photo popup are clickable.
 - [x] Images collected in the photo popup can be shown as an album, browsed and sorted.
 - [x] A special mode shows only the non-geotagged content.
+- [x] Users can be allowed to suggest geolocation of non-geotagged content.

 [Discover more about GPS](doc/GPS.md).